invertase/globe/templates/shelf_jwt_auth/TEMPLATE.md

 #### Link Frontend with Firebase

-Follow the guide at https://firebase.flutter.dev/docs/cli to link the `frontend` project with newly created Firebase project.
+Follow the guide at https://firebase.flutter.dev/docs/cli to link the `frontend` project with existing/newly created Firebase project.

 > You should have a `firebase_options.dart` generated after completing this step.